openshift/rosa/docs/moactl_logs_cluster.md

 ```
   # Show last 100 log lines for a cluster named "mycluster"
   moactl logs cluster mycluster --tail=100

+  # Show logs for a cluster using the --cluster flag
+  moactl logs cluster --cluster=mycluster
 ```

 ### Options

 ```
+  -c, --cluster string   Name or ID of the cluster to get logs for.
   -h, --help             help for cluster
       --tail int         Number of lines to get from the end of the log. (default 2000)
   -w, --watch            After getting the logs, watch for changes.
 ```

 ### Options inherited from parent commands